 Double Agent: Generally averted in-verse, but Season 4's arc seems to be shaping up with Annie effectively becoming one with two "handlers" - Arthur and Henry.

-Driven to Suicide: After the assassination on Henry failed, Braithwaithe hanged himself in his office before he could be arrested.
+Driven to Suicide: Jai's assassin immediately eats his gun when he's cornered by Annie.
+After the assassination on Henry failed, Braithwaite hanged himself in his office before he could be arrested.

 Expy: It takes a while but you start to realize that the show has included several expies of famous fictional spies that Annie bumps into.
 Ben is Jason Bourne while Eyal, the Israeli spy who's a recurring character is a bit of James Bond.
 Also, Delgado from "Welcome to the Occupation" is pretty similar to DieHard's Hans Gruber.